Every November, the Microsoft Deferred Compensation Plan (DCP) opens for enrollment and salary deferral elections for the upcoming year.

 For more information on each of these, you can download our full guide here.

-The information contained in this post is based on Cordant’s understanding of the Microsoft DCP plan as of 2021.
+The information contained in this post is based on Cordant’s understanding of the Microsoft DCP plan as of the time it was written.
 The Plan is subject to change by Microsoft.
 Please see your latest Plan document for the most up-to-date information.